> SHINE Program

 Medicare Open Enrollment is October 15 – December 7.

 Plans can change every year.
 This is your opportunity to review your Medicare plan to ensure it is the best plan for next year.
-Click here for a brief overview on Medicare and Open Enrollment forms.
+Click here for an overview on Medicare and Open Enrollment forms

 The SHINE Program is administered by the Massachusetts Executive Office of Elder Affairs in partnership with elder service agencies, councils on aging or public and private community-based organizations.
 Certified SHINE counselors help people navigate the complex Medicare insurance system.